osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 * Scale / load testing.
 How big can a collection be before it is impractical?

 # integration test
+* Remove data created by integration test at completion?
+Use command line switch/config?
+Talk to Chris.
 * Add support for running integration test with out-of-process grpc against running ingestion and query servers?
   * Add methods for determining whether to run requestObserver.onNext(), onCompleted(), onError() in a different thread for in-process but directly for out-of-process?
 Or just leave it the way it is with sending requestObserver messages in a different thread (added because in-process grpc runs sending request and receiving response in same thread, which can cause some issues for re-entering synchronized handler code that was designed to expect different threads).
-* Add in-process grpc test coverage for rejects and error conditions?
-Much of this is covered at a lower level and may not require full gRPC communication tests.
+* Add in-process grpc test coverage for ingestion and query rejects and error conditions?
+Added coverage for the getColumnInfo() API so can follow that pattern.
+Do we need coverage?
+There is some other coverage already.

 # testing
 * More sophisticated grpc test coverage using mockito etc?
 Maybe not necessary with integration test coverage.
 See: